IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/MOSCO_2016_01_tribute-to-serge-moscovici-program.md

 **Juan Perez** (University of Valencia) and **Saadi Lahlou** (London School of Economics): Presentation

-          **Juan Perez** (University of Valencia) and **Saadi Lahlou** (London School of Economics): Presentation9:45      Stamos Papastamou (Panteion University of Social and Political Sciences)10:05     Stamos Papastamou (Panteion University of Social and Political Sciences): The discrete charm of the genetic model of influence and its indirect impact on epistemic level10:25     Carlo Michael Sommer (Darmstadt University of Applied Sci10:45      Chair Bernard Personnaz (Centre Edgar Morin IIAC EHESS-CNRS): Discussion

 **9:45    Charlan Nemeth** (University of California): The legacy of Serge Moscovici

+          **Juan Perez** (University of Valencia) and **Saadi Lahlou** (London School of Economics): Presentation9:45      Stamos Papastamou (Panteion University of Social and Political Sciences)10:05     Stamos Papastamou (Panteion University of Social and Political Sciences): The discrete charm of the genetic model of influence and its indirect impact on epistemic level10:25     Carlo Michael Sommer (Darmstadt University of Applied Sci10:45      Chair Bernard Personnaz (Centre Edgar Morin IIAC EHESS-CNRS): Discussion9:45       Charlan Nemeth (University of California): The legacy of Serge Moscovici

 **10:05      Stamos Papastamou** (Panteion University of Social and Political Sciences): The discrete charm of the genetic model of influence and its indirect impact on epistemic level